 This distinction matters more than most people realize.
 Knowing where your money went last month is useful.
 Deciding where it goes next month is a plan.

-How to Build a Financial Plan Without Linking Anything
+How to Build a Financial Plan Without Linking Any Accounts

 The point is not that bank linking is dangerous.
 It is that it is a solution to a problem that forward-looking planning does not have.
 If your goal is to track every coffee purchase and categorize your Amazon orders, you need an app that connects to your bank.
-If your goal is to know whether you are going to be financially okay -- and to have a plan that gets you there -- you do not.
+If your goal is to know whether you are going to be financially okay, and to have a plan that gets you there, you do not.
+Start planning without connecting your bank.

 This content is for general educational purposes only and does not constitute financial, investment, tax, or legal advice.
 Everyone's financial situation is different.
 Consider consulting with a qualified financial professional for guidance specific to your circumstances.